WRDC: WRDU-TV/Triangle Telecasters

 In 1966, a major overhaul of the UHF allocation table moved the market's channel 28 allotment from Raleigh to Durham.
 On November 18 of that year, Triangle Telecasters, Inc., a group led by law professor Robinson O. Everett, applied to the Federal Communications Commission (FCC) for a construction permit to build a new channel 28 station in Durham.
 The Everett group competed with a very similarly named company, Durham–Raleigh Telecasters (owned by the same interests that were building WCTU-TV in Charlotte), which also applied for the channel.
 Triangle Telecasters won out on April 29, 1968.
 Everett sold a minority stake to Charles Woods, owner of WTVY-TV in Dothan, Alabama.
 Other minority partners included then-mayor of Chapel Hill and WCHL founder Roland "Sandy" McClamroch, former Durham mayor E. J. Evans and former Raleigh mayor Jim Reid.

 The new channel 28 began broadcasting on the afternoon of November 4, 1968, as WRDU-TV.
 The station had no single full affiliation: its first programs were an episode of the CBS soap opera Love is a Many Splendored Thing followed by the NBC soaps The Doctors and Another World.
 The new station's studios were on North Carolina Highway 54 in southern Durham, with a transmitter near Terrells Mountain in Chatham County.

 The station's first broadcast day reflected the unusual situation in Raleigh–Durham television and which would ultimately have an impact on federal regulations.
 By then, the Triangle was one of the largest markets in the country with only two commercial television stations.
 WRAL-TV aired ABC full-time, while CBS and NBC were shoehorned on WTVD.
 In 1966, a columnist for the University of North Carolina at Chapel Hill's student newspaper, The Daily Tar Heel, opined that WTVD let NBC programs play a "poor second fiddle" to its primary affiliation with CBS.
 The area had not been allocated a third commercial VHF station; the nearest NBC affiliates were WITN-TV in Washington and WSJS-TV in Winston-Salem.
 Even though the All-Channel Receiver Act had only taken effect in 1964, WRDU-TV had one form of compensation the old channel 28 lacked: cable TV.
-After four years of deliberation by the Raleigh city council, Cablevision came to the city the same year the station launched, and WRDU was picked up by the Raleigh and Burlington cable systems almost as soon as it went on the air.
+After four years of deliberation by the Raleigh city council, cable came to the city the same year the station launched, and WRDU was picked up by the Raleigh and Burlington cable systems almost as soon as it went on the air.